slavadubrov/anything2anki/README.md

 ```

 Notes:

 - The project depends on `aisuite[openai]`, so OpenAI works without extra setup.
-Other providers can be used if supported by `aisuite` and available in your environment; pass their fully qualified model name to `--model`.
+Other providers can be used if supported by `aisuite` and available in your environment; pass their (optionally provider-qualified) model name to `--model`.
 - Never commit real API keys; `.env` is in `.gitignore`.

 ## Usage